meribold/meribold.org/_drafts/cpu-caches.md

 | Cycles | 3--4 | 10--12 | 30--70 | 100--150    |

 [^paper]: This post summarizes a seminar paper which you can find [here (PDF)][paper] for
-    some more details and sources.
-You can also find the TeX files, full source code of all programs shown, and a [makefile][] that automates running them and builds the PDF with the results [here][repo].
+    some more details and sources for further reading.
+The TeX files, full source code of all programs shown, and a [makefile][] that automates running them and builds the PDF with the results are all available in [this GitHub repository][repo].

 My laptop's AMD E-450 CPU has cores with an L1d cache of 32 KiB and a unified L2 cache of 512 KiB each: